matomatical/AI-and-society/agisf/README.md

 * Optional: what are the most likely ways that the hypothesis that we will build AGIs which have transformative impacts on the world might be false?

+Discussion:

+Should I write up notes?

+Extra links:

+* During the discussion I became interested in comparing *all* data available over human lifetimes (including all sensory data and not just, say, language or game states) plus the effective data encoded by priors through evolution.
+  Adam suggested I look into Ajeya Cotra's biological anchors report.